-Homily: 16th Sunday: Cycle B: 2021: Jer 23: 1-6; Ps.
-23; Eph 2: 13-18; Mk 6:30-34 "Seeking the Lord's Peace?"
+Homily: 16th Sunday: Cycle B: 2024: Jer 23: 1-6; Ps.
+23; Eph 2: 13-18; Mk 6:30-34 "Embracing the Gift of God's peace in Our Life"

-- 1. We live in a time of turmoil; it seems to be everywhere in the culture and even sadly in the Church at times, on a human level.
-St. Paul speaks about peace today.
+- 1. St. Paul speaks about peace in the 2nd reading today.
 What is it?
-Peace in the Scriptural and Catholic understanding is not simply the absence of conflict, which is a part of peace that is so needed today; but the deepest meaning of peace is the tranquility of order, or being made right in the depths of our souls with God: living in harmony with the Lord.
+Peace in the Scriptural and Catholic understanding is not simply the absence of conflict, which is a part of peace that is so needed, witness the fighting in the Ukraine, in Gaza, and in other places in the world, which we should pray for every day; but the deepest meaning of peace is the tranquility of order, or being made right in the depths of our souls with God: living in harmony with the Lord.
 How does this come about?
-By inviting the Lord to live His life in us, the sacred mysteries of His Passion, Death and Resurrection in which He won the victory over the disorder and lack of peace caused by satan and the other fallen angels, by sin: original and actual, and by death in the world at large and in individual lives.
+By inviting the Lord to live His life in us, esp. the sacred mysteries of His Passion, Death and Resurrection in which He won the victory over the disorder and lack of peace caused by satan and the other fallen angels, by sin: original and actual, and by death in the world at large and in individual lives.
 Jesus wants to win that same victory in our individual and communal life, by His grace if we allow Him to work over time. - 2.
 A major help in bringing this peace about is what Jesus recommends today in the Gospel to the Apostles and invites us to do the same: to come away by yourselves to a deserted place and rest a while.
-To make a little retreat, to take a little vacation from everyday problems.
-We all need a rest now and then from our daily occupations and normal routine, especially if we are under a lot of stress in our life.
-We need time to re-charge our spiritual battery, so that we can then go back to our daily duties refreshed and renewed with a new perspective on life, in the Lord.
+To make a little retreat, to take a little vacation.
+We all need a rest now and then from our daily occupations and normal routine, especially if we are under a lot of stress in our life, for me last week with my mom's death.
+We need time to re-charge our spiritual batteries, so that we can go back to our daily duties refreshed and renewed with a new perspective on life, in the Lord.
 This is why the Church so highly recommends making a spiritual retreat periodically.
-In fact the priests of the Church are required by canon law to take a 5 day retreat every year to help us grow closer to the Lord, so we can help the lay faithful hopefully draw closer to the Lord in our sacred ministry.
-I am taking mine in October this year.
-There are some nice places nearby if you ever want to do a formal retreat: St. Vincent's in Latrobe, St. Emma's in Greensburg, or at the retreat house in our diocese where I used to be pastor at: St. John's in New Baltimore.
+In fact, the priests of the Church are required by canon law to take a 5 day retreat every year to help us grow closer to the Lord (mine this October), so we can help the lay faithful draw closer to the Lord in our sacred ministry.
+There are some nice places, some nearby, if you want to do a formal retreat: St. Vincent's in Latrobe, St. Emma's in Greensburg, the Divine Mercy Shrine in Stockbridge, MA.
 Vacations too, even if they are not exclusively spiritual, can also help us to be renewed in the Lord.
-In pondering the beauty of the ocean, or the mountains, or the forest, this can remind us of God's beauty and love and peacefulness.
-God truly uses the beauty of creation - if we are open to Him to fill our hearts with an inner peace, calm and perspective that can really help us to do better and live better when we return to the busyness of our daily life.
-Also making a regular good honest Confession brings peace beyond imagining.
+In pondering the beauty of the ocean, or the mountains, or the forest, these can remind us of God's beauty and love and peacefulness.
+God uses the beauty of creation - if we are open to Him, to fill our hearts with an inner peace, calm, and perspective that helps us to do better and live better when we return to the busyness of our daily life; and have a better spiritual perspective on our daily life and duties in our vocation.